May 11, 2017 Photos

 Here’s a short clip from the visit of the 16th Karmapa to the Hopi Nation in 1974:

-–> Speaking of [the Karmapa], one of my favorite places in Crestone (Southern Colorado, just off Hwy 17 between Alamosa and Salida) is just down the road from where I live: the Tashi Gomang Stupa, which holds relics of this meditation master, as well as that of many other renowned spiritual teachers, enshrined, as part of a beacon of harmony…:
+–> Speaking of [the Karmapa], one of my favorite places in Crestone (Southern Colorado, just off Hwy 17 between Alamosa and Salida) is the Tashi Gomang Stupa, which holds relics of this meditation teacher, as well as that of many other allegedly renowned spiritual teachers, enshrined, as part of ‘a beacon of harmony’…:

 — May Sanity Prevail On Earth —